 Can I use broth instead of water?

-Either will work, though I love to use vegetable broth for extra flavor (beef or chicken broth work too if you aren’t vegetarian).
-However, use low sodium broth; otherwise, the curry may be too salty.
+Either will work, though I love to use vegetable broth for extra flavor.
+Beef or chicken broth work too if you aren’t vegetarian.
+Be sure to use low sodium broth, otherwise curry may be too salty.

 Can I substitute coconut milk?